 Yes, it is possible to borrow money from the Plan.
-Loans are permitted in accordance with the Plan Loan Policy attached to this SPD and subject to the limitations of your investment arrangements.
+Loans are permitted in accordance with the Plan Loan Policy and subject to the limitations of your investment arrangements.

 ARTICLE XI PROTECTED BENEFITS AND CLAIMS PROCEDURES

 Are my benefits protected?